-A fungal skin infection is an infectious skin disease caused by a fungus.
-The symptoms can vary, but most fungal skin infections cause rashes, bumps, irritation, scaly skin, redness, swelling, or blisters.
+A fungal skin infection is a contagious skin infection that occurs due to a fungus.
+The symptoms can vary, but most fungal skin infections cause rashes, bumps, irritation, scaly skin, redness, itching, or blisters.

-They usually spread by skin-to-skin contact.
-Many can be treated with over-the-counter (OTC) antifungal creams, especially in mild cases.
-But some will require a prescription from a doctor.
+It’s possible to treat them with over-the-counter (OTC) antifungal creams, especially in mild cases.
+However, some will require a prescription from a doctor.

 There are a bunch of different fungal skin infections that you could get, but these are the most common.

 Several kinds of yeast infections tend to occur in moist areas of your body, such as:

 - the armpits

 - between the toes

 - the corners of the mouth (here, it’s known as angular cheilitis)